Pellicle Do-dono Galley Poirrot

 SSH / Command Line Setup

 This guide covers deploying the pellicle-watcher container using SSH and Docker Compose on any NAS or Linux server (Unraid, generic Linux, etc.).
-Make sure you have completed steps 1 and 2 (generating a token and creating the configuration file) before continuing.
+Before starting, create a config.yml file following the Watcher Configuration reference.

 Create the Docker Compose File